CaoTrongThang/Easycraft/README.md

 <details>
 <summary>Secrets</summary>

-- Beds have a chance to explode, it can be reduced by having a friend sleeping right next to you, holding a flower, near a campfire, and the best is having a luck effect.
+- Beds have a chance to explode, having a luck effect negative the chance, luck effect can randomly give to players every 8 PM nighttime.
 - Mobs are stronger by the time you play but they can also get stronger when there's a mysterious lightning strike at them, the lightning gives them a buff and if they already had the buff, it'll increase the buff level.
 - Punching blocks while holding an item decreases 50% of damage dealt by that block.
 - Can craft oak planks by using 4 sticks.